xbmc/repo-plugins/plugin.video.thinktv/README.txt

 ================

 Kodi Video Addon for PBS ThinkTV
-For Kodi Isengard and above releases
+For Kodi Krypton and above releases

-version 3.0.13 fix movies/specials to be able to play version 3.0.12 try to handle multiple seasons version 3.0.11 website change, use inputstream.adaptive to speed stream selection, needs Krypton or above
+version 3.0.14 fix getvideo for new api version 3.0.13 fix movies/specials to be able to play version 3.0.12 try to handle multiple seasons version 3.0.11 website change, use inputstream.adaptive to speed stream selection, needs Krypton or above